madetech/data-101/modules/supplementary/Databases.md

   -	In the year 1998- Carlo Strozzi used the term NoSQL for his lightweight, open-source relational database

   -	NoSQL databases never follow the relational model.
-It is either schema-free or has relaxed schemas
+They are either schema-free or have relaxed schemas

   -	Four types of NoSQL Database are 1).
 Key-value Pair Based 2).
 Column-oriented Graph 3).
 Graphs based 4).
 Document-oriented